Delaire/DetectingObjectOutsideOfScreen/README.md

-How to detect if an object is outside of the screen for Windows Store Apps (C#/XAML)
+Detecting if an object is outside of the screen for Windows Store Apps (C#/XAML)
 =========================